Here to stay: The millennial marketplace. Part 2

 Millennials show a predilection for channels like Snapchat and Instagram perhaps because of their ephemeral content—short-lived, often video content that disappears after its allowed duration.
 Less time-consuming than live streaming and more exclusive than regular updates, ephemeral content on Snapchat, Instagram Stories, and even Facebook Live feels more spontaneous and intimate, giving brands a chance to connect with a generation particularly attached to moments of “authenticity.”

 Voice assistants are in.
 Customers enjoy the convenience voice technology brings to their lives, freeing them to take on other demanding tasks.
 Voice technology extends brand-to-customer conversations beyond the store and screens, engaging consumers as they move.
-With the right AI technology, brands will be able not only to process natural language searches with total accuracy, but also to take full advantage of the customer intelligence that voice assistants gather from every conversation.
+With the right AI marketing technology, brands will be able not only to process natural language searches with total accuracy, but also to take full advantage of the customer intelligence that voice assistants gather from every conversation.

 But there’s more at play here than just content.
 As millennials form their families and begin to have children—as many already have—brands should also ensure they have all the necessary privacy and security measures in place which has become an urgent compliance issue for many as stringent data regulations are implemented across the world.